vtlanglois/GWD/README.md

 - Copy the CSS styling in the `<style>` element into your personal webpage `<style>` element.
 - Copy the CSS styling in the `<style>` element into your personal `.css` file.

+# Resources

+Resources for webpages (images, linked HTML pages, etc) are stored in the `resource` folder.
+Any HTML element that requires an image or a linked HTML page uses the `resource` folder.

 ## Acknowledgements

 This repository of HTML and CSS elements is built upon the lessons and examples provided by W3Schools (www.w3schools.com).
 I would like to acknowledge their valuable resources and educational material, which have greatly contributed to the development of this project.